 The disclosure of entities in related markets may be accomplished through the submission of the most recent information submitted to another government agency in the United States using one or more of the following official governmental forms or documentation as needed to meet the required disclosure: (1) Exhibit 21 of the Form 10-K submitted to the Securities and Exchange Commission by the registrant or an affiliate of the registrant; (2) the application for market-based rate authority, or update to such application, submitted by the registrant or an affiliate of the registrant to the Federal Energy Regulatory Commission pursuant to 18 CFR Part 35 and Order 697; (3) the application for registration with the National Futures Association, or update to such application, submitted by the registrant or an affiliate of the registrant as required by the Commodity Futures Trading Commission pursuant to the Commodity Exchange Act; (4) Form 40 or Form 40S filed by the registrant or an affiliate of the registrant in accordance with the Commodity Futures Trading Commission's reporting rules; and/or (5) Part 1A of a Form ADV filed with the Securities and Exchange Commission by a registered investment advisor responsible for managing the registrant.

 Disclosures of Other Unregistered Entities Outside the United States and Canada.
-Entities that have direct corporate associations with other entities outside the United States and Canada that participate in a market related to the Cap-and-Trade Program that are not otherwise required to be disclosed must disclose those associations within 30 calendar days of a request by the Executive Officer.
+Entities that have direct corporate associations with other entities outside the United States and Canada that participate in a market related to the Cap-and-Invest Program that are not otherwise required to be disclosed must disclose those associations within 30 calendar days of a request by the Executive Officer.

-Entities participating in a market related to the Cap-and-Trade Program include only those that purchase and sell greenhouse gas emission instruments, natural gas, electricity, or oil; or conduct exchange trades involving derivatives or swaps based on greenhouse gas emission instruments, natural gas, oil, or electricity.
+Entities participating in a market related to the Cap-and-Invest Program include only those that purchase and sell greenhouse gas emission instruments, natural gas, electricity, or oil; or conduct exchange trades involving derivatives or swaps based on greenhouse gas emission instruments, natural gas, oil, or electricity.

 Entities may disclose these associations using the documentation options listed in section 95833(b)(4)(B).